Robert-N7/hotkeys/README.md

 The next parameter is what to bind to, which can be text to send, or a custom function.
 `raw` tells hotkey to process it as raw text rather than binding special keys.
 `Hotkey.wait()` keeps the script running indefinitely until `Hotkey.quit()` is called.
-`Ctrl+Escape` is set by default as the quit hotkey.
+`Shift+Escape` is set by default as the quit hotkey.

 ## Sending special keys
 In addition to the special keys mentioned above, hotkey can send other keys in brackets.